Quantum Hamilton-Jacobi Theory, Spectral Path Integrals and Exact-WKB Analysis: Conclusion

 In this work, we proposed a reformulation of the path integral motivated by the classical Hamilton-Jacobi theory.
 Recall that in the usual Feynman path integral $Z(T) =\tr (e^{-i HT})$, one considers a sum over all periodic trajectories satisfying the boundary conditions at a given {\it fixed} time interval $T$, while the energy $E$ of such paths can take any value.
 On the other hand, in the Hamilton-Jacobi formalism, we can describe paths without saying anything about how the motion occurs in time.
 We essentially wanted to achieve this in path integral via semi-classics.
 This, of course, requires working with the Fourier transform of path integral, $\tilde Z(E)$.
 Now, $E$ is kept fixed, and $T$ can take arbitrarily large values.
 The path integral is turned into a discrete sum over the classical periodic orbits in terms of Hamilton's characteristic function at fixed energy.

 The periodic orbits that enter the story are not only the classically allowed (perturbative) orbits of potential problems with $V(q)$.
 Classically forbidden periodic orbits (non-perturbative) also enter our description.
-It is worthwhile recalling that classically forbidden periodic orbits of $V(q)$ are same as classically allowed orbits of $-V(q)$.\footnote{To see this, consider a double-well potential $V(q)= (1-q^2)^2$, or periodic potential $V(q)= -\cos q$.
-There are oscillatory solutions at each well, given in terms of some elliptic functions.
-However, these elliptic functions are in fact {\it doubly periodic}, with one purely real and one purely imaginary period.
-To interpret the meaning of the imaginary period of the solution, note that the replacement $t \rightarrow i t$ has the effect of reversing the sign of the potential in Newton's equations, turning it into $\ddot q = -(-V(q))$.
-In quantum theory, the real cycles are related to perturbative fluctuation around a minimum, and the imaginary cycle is related to non-perturbative fluctuations, related to tunneling.
-This description in terms of elliptic functions is suitable for genus-1 potentials.
-For higher genus potential problems, there are multiple perturbative and non-perturbative periods.
-This goes into the domain of the automorphic functions. } The path integration instructs us to sum over all vanishing cycles, at energy level $E$, $ (\gamma_i, \gamma_{{d}, j}) \in \Gamma$.
+It is worthwhile recalling that classically forbidden periodic orbits of $V(q)$ are same as classically allowed orbits of $-V(q)$.
+The path integration instructs us to sum over all vanishing cycles, at energy level $E$, $ (\gamma_i, \gamma_{{d}, j}) \in \Gamma$.
 They are on a similar footing in the path integral perspective, except that the former is pure phase $ |e^{\frac{i}{\hbar}W_{\gamma_i}(E, \hbar)}| =1$ and the latter is exponentially suppressed, $ | e^{\frac{i}{\hbar}W_{\gamma_{ {d}, i}} (E, \hbar)} | <1 $, related to tunneling.
 These two factors are called the Voros symbols in the exact WKB formalism, $A_i, B_i$ \cite{Voros1983}.
 The semiclassical expansion is done around each topologically distinct cycle on the constant energy slice of the phase space, which is generically a non-degenerate torus of genus-$g=N-1$.
 Each topologically distinct cycle corresponds to fundamental periods of the tori thereof.